Lucerne – Best Things to do + TRAVEL TIPS

 If you prefer a panorama sightseeing boat tour in Lucerne make sure to check out the best prices.

 P.S.
 If you have a Swiss Travel Pass you can use almost all boats in Switzerland – also the boats on Lake Lucerne – without any extra surcharge.
 Click here to find out more about the Swiss Travel Pass.

 Now, after the sightseeing tour has ended, it is time to relax!

 Do not forget to bring your towel and bathing suit to hop into the water.

 And if you ask me, the best place to relax in Lucerne is at/in Weggis – it is very cute… I am not sure if it is a village or just whatever, but it is tiny and if you get off the boat (or drive there by car), you can just stroll there and relax.
 It is one of the most beautiful places in Lucerne – quiet and pure nature.

 There is a lido and for a small entry fee, you can swim in Lake Lucerne (which is very clear), BUT if you ask me, skip the lido and keep walking (or driving) another kilometer or so and you find the best place to swim in Lake Lucerne.

 At the very end of Hertensteinstrasse is a beautiful meadow, including some restrooms, where you can lay down and chill – go swimming, get a tanned, or whatever, and you do not even have to pay for it.

-But, regardless of the entrance fee, I love that place because it is a hidden gem, and since a friend and I discovered it a few years ago, we always come back there (dogs are allowed).
+But, regardless of the entrance fee, I love that place because it is a hidden gem in Switzerland.
+And since a friend and I discovered it a few years ago, we always come back there (dogs are allowed).
 Even on a beautiful sunny day, I have never experienced it crowded!